moderepo/bizstack-console-plugin-samples/README.md

     }
   ```

-  ### Try using the plugin in BizConsole
+  ### Try using the plugin in BizStack Console
   #### For Widget Plugins
-  When BizConsole loads Widget Plugins, it will automatically add the widgets defined in the plugins' `config.ts` to the BizConsole
+  When BizStack Console loads Widget Plugins, it will automatically add the widgets defined in the plugins' `config.ts` to the BizStack Console
   widgets collection.
 The user will see these widgets right away in the Add Widget screen.
 No additional configuration required.

-  - Go to BizConsole and go to any dashboard.
+  - Go to BizStack Console and go to any dashboard.
 And then go into Edit dashboard mode.
   - Click on `Add Widget` and you will see the new widget appear in the list of widgets.
 NOTE that only you can see the widget because this
   is running locally on your computer.
 Other users will not see the widget.
     ![Select Widget](./assets/add_widget.png)